HP15c collection ::

 produce anymore any good scientific RPN calculators.
 They had

-only bulky graphing calculators in ugly metallic design.
+only bulky graphing calculators in ugly metallic designs.
 This

 is, after many years, the first scientific RPN calculator which

 This is a 2008 hp12c platinum.
-The HP12c financial calculator is
+The HP12c financial calculator has been in

 This is a hp12c which I bought on ebay.
 It's in pretty good condition